MelBiggs/ifd-milestoneproject/README.md

 It is followed then by two charts, one row chart and the other a bar chart.
 The first details the Top 18 Artists of 2018 and the second shows what the Top Genres of 2018 were.
 Below here there is an option to reset all the data back to the original layout.

-To end the dashboard there are some static fact cards and a footer.
-The fact cards contain information about Spotify while the footer displays where the user can access the data used or to have a listen of some of these tracks themselves.
+To complete the dashboard there are some static fact cards and a footer.
+The fact cards contain information about Spotify while the footer displays where the user can access the dataset or have a listen of some of the tracks themselves.

 ## UX